 Leaving your AC running nonstop could lead to repairs or even the replacement of your AC unit.
 Unfortunately, many homeowners make typical AC mistakes, but by practicing proper AC maintenance, your AC unit should last it’s entire lifespan.

-Should you have any questions, or if your AC needs repairs, please feel free to contact us at Art Plumbing, AC & Electric, our qualified staff will be more than happy to assist you.
+Should you have any questions, or if your AC needs repairs, please feel free to contact us at Art Plumbing, Air Conditioning & Electric, our qualified staff will be more than happy to assist you.
 For all your AC problems, remember, Art Can Fix It!